rohithvishaal/angular-tutorial/notes/typescript-notes.md

     * It contains the metadata about where the TS file comes from.
     * The browser redirects to the TS file instead of JS file.
 * "noEmit" : "true"
-    * Will not generate JS file.
+    * Will not generate the JS file.